prestodb/presto/presto-docs/src/main/sphinx/installation/deployment.rst

 Installing Presto
 -----------------

-Download the Presto server tarball, :download:`server`, and unpack it.
+Download the Presto server tarball, :maven_download:`server`, and unpack it.
 The tarball will contain a single top-level directory,
 |presto_server_release|, which we will call the *installation* directory.